mredenti/ModernCMake/slides/episodes/variables.md

 \vspace{.5cm}

-CMake already defines a list of variables internally (170+)
+CMake already defines a list of variables internally that can be used by the project

 ```{.bash style=bashstyle}
 $ cmake --help-variable-list | wc -l